louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

     - metabase example https://discourse.metabase.com/t/metabase-metadata-sql/3688
   - what most common queries for a table look like: Redshift metadata (STL_QUERY) + SQL parser

-TODO: add architecture diagram for `dbt-metadata-utils`.

-### What does good Search look like
+## What does good Search look like

 - good search = searchable + faceting + ranking attributes